EU starts new legal action against Poland over rule of law | DW | 22.12.2021

 The European Commission on Wednesday announced it was starting an infringement procedure against Poland for undermining EU law and the independence of its national judiciary.

 An infringement procedure begins with the Commission sending an EU country a formal notice.
-It could lead to financial penalties if the member state fails to fulfil its obligations under EU law.
+It could lead to financial penalties if the member state fails to fulfill its obligations under EU law.

 Warsaw has two months to reply to the formal notice of legal action.